ckb-js/kuai/docs/PRD/user_story.md

 # User Stories of the Second demo

-> Notes: The requirements mentioned here is for some specific requirement which is considerred general and easy to understand.
-Developers can adjust/modify/rewrite the whole implement once he understand the framework of kuai.
+> Notes: The requirements mentioned here are for some specific requirements general and easy to understand.
+Developers can adjust/modify/rewrite the whole implementation once they understand the framework of kuai.

-Second demo of Kuai is a sudt dapp which allows a Token Minter to create/mint/manage token and Holders to transfer token.
+The second demo of Kuai is a sudt dapp which allows a Token Minter to mint/manage token and Holders to transfer token.

 ## Rules
 - The SUDT tool allows users create SUDT tokens using just MetaMask.
 - The account selected in MetaMask is used to generate the SUDT Token ID.
-- This account is also the "owner" or "issuer" of the token, and the only account that can mint more tokens.
+- This account is also the MINTER of the token, and the only account that can mint more tokens.

 ## Flow